 Graduate Certificate in Applied Bioinformaticsoffered by the World Campus.
 Read the press release.

 Previous courses can be accessed on the Lectures page.
 I have taught scientific programming and biological data analysis courses for over six years.
 The courses that I developed have been well received, students have consistently rated them among the top 5% graduate courses at Penn State.

 I am actively involved in designing, supervising and implementing diverse biological data analyses in collaboration with life science researchers.
 Through these experiences I have learned to respect the complexity and challenges that life sciences pose for computational sciences.
 My work typically falls into the following categories:

 Modern life sciences research increasingly relies on information technology: data storage, custom algorithms, advanced search and query mechanisms, streamlining recurring tasks, presentation and visualization interfaces.
 I'm most interested in applying modern and sophisticated computational solutions to diverse biological problems.

 I have published more than 30 research papers in different fields of science: Physics, Computer Science and Biology.
 Over the years these works have collected more than 5000 citations.

 At the end of 2009 I have created BioStars, a question and answer site for biologists, bioinformaticians and everyone interested in data analysis.
 By today, thanks to the superb user base that found a home there, the site has grown into the most popular bioinformatics site in the world.
 As of August 2014 the site is reaching over 1 million unique users per year!
-The site contains over 17 thousands questions with over 30 thousand answers covering all aspects of bioinformatics data analytics.
+Users on the site have created over one hundred thousand (!) posts that cover all aspects of bioinformatics data analytics.
 Visit BioStar!